vwolanyk/closures-assignment/README.md

 * A function that uses a variable (NOT a parameter).
   * This is true of the inner functions in all of our examples.
 * The variable needs to be 'private' and safe from outside tampering.
   * That's why we have an outer function with a parameter.
+It protects the inner function and acts like a shell.

 A closure provides precisely these two things.
 A function wrapped in a function allows for passing information to the outer function, while the inner function simply remembers that information.

 Next, take a look at `closureAttempt3.js`.
 This is a different way to use closures to solve the same problem.
 Note that it's not important which solution you choose; we only care that we solved the problem! (and that our code isn't too hard to read)

 This solution actually looks closer to how we solved `callMeOnMyCellPhone`.
 We first notice that `addEventListener` requires a function to be passed into it.
-We therefore create a function called `getClickHandler` that returns another function, and we call it to get that inner function.
+We therefore create a function called `getClickHandler` that returns another function (a click handler), and we call it to get that inner function.

 > #### Pep Talk
 Closures are tricky!
 They use different techniques and require a solid understanding of scope.
 If you are confused now, the best thing to do is try the exercises.
 The only way to learn closures is to practice them until they make sense.